On the asymptotic translation lengths on the sphere complexes and the generalized fibered cone: Introduction

 \subsection{Acknowledgements}

 We greatly appreciate for Sebastian Hensel, Autumn Kent, Daniel Levitin, Karen Vogtmann, and Nathalie Wahl for many helpful discussions and comments.
 We give our special thanks to Camille Horbez for reading the first version of the draft and suggesting the proof of Corollary \ref{cor:FFlength}.
-Finally we thank the anonymous referee for valuable comments.
+Finally we thank the anonymous referee for careful reading and many valuable comments.

 The first author was partially supported by the National Research Foundation of Korea(NRF) grant funded by the Korea government(MSIT) (No. 2020R1C1C1A01006912)